BurraAbhishek/Python-Hand-Cricket/README.md

 - [src/modules/followon.py](https://github.com/BurraAbhishek/Python-Hand-Cricket/blob/main/src/modules/followon.py): Only works for test cricket.
 Determine whether the team which batted first can enforce the follow-on or not.
 This code runs only if the team batting first leads by a certain threshold.
 - [src/modules/savegamedata.py](https://github.com/BurraAbhishek/Python-Hand-Cricket/blob/main/src/modules/savegamedata.py): Saves the completed game into a JSON file.

 Some folders (directories) have a README.md file.
-Please read them carefully as they describe the contents of that directory
+Please read them carefully as they describe the contents of that directory.

 ## Getting Started:
 ### Rules of the game: